 Best rainbow food in NYC

-It's obvious that the rainbow cupcake is a huge part of Baked by Melissa’s brand: it’s the dessert company’s logo and one of the signature flavors that launched it to delicious success.
+It's obvious that the rainbow cupcake is a huge part of Baked by Melissa’s brand: It’s the dessert company’s logo and one of the signature flavors that launched it to delicious success.
 The bite-sized treat is made with tie-dye vanilla cake and topped with vanilla icing and rainbow sugar crystals.
 You can knock ‘em back one piece at a time or indulge your inner glutton with The Psychedelic, a 25-pack of those little sweeties.
 Trays of cupcakes start at $28.
 Baked By Melissa, various locations (bakedbymelissa.com).

 You’ve probably seen Black Tap's insane milkshake creations pop up on your Instagram feed.
 It’s hard to believe that these are even edible, but thank goodness they are!
-While the restaurant has a menu of classic shakes, you can just gloss right over those and browse through what you’re really there for: crazy shakes.
+While the restaurant has a menu of classic shakes ($9), you can just gloss right over those and browse through what you’re really there for: crazy shakes ($15).
 Our money's on the Sour Power, a black cherry shake with a vanilla frosted rim and sour gummi poppers and topped with a Pixy Stix, rainbow pop, sour skewer, whipped cream and Nerds.
 Hurry to the Lower East Side location for The Cake Shake, which includes a vanilla frosted rim, rainbow sprinkles, funfetti cake slice and whipped cream.
 These bad boys are available in limited quantities each day.
 Black Tap, various locations (blacktapnyc.com).

 Burgers just got a whole lot more fun.
-Folks will get a kick out of the colorful buns on Sugar Factory’s Rainbow Sliders.
+Folks will get a kick out of the colorful buns on Sugar Factory’s Rainbow Sliders ($25).
 The meal comes with five Angus beef sliders with melted American cheese on a toasted rainbow brioche roll and topped with Sugar Factory’s special sauce.
 Then pair those Rainbow Sliders with any one of the decadent milkshakes on the menu.
-The Tie Dye Milkshake features vanilla ice cream with red, blue, green and yellow white chocolate ganache topped with whipped cream, Pop Rocks, cotton candy, a necklace candy and rainbow sprinkles.
+The Tie Dye Milkshake ($19) features vanilla ice cream with red, blue, green and yellow white chocolate ganache topped with whipped cream, Pop Rocks, cotton candy, a necklace candy and rainbow sprinkles.
 Whew!
 Are you game for this colorful, delicious meal?
 Various locations (sugarfactory.com).

-If you have a donut lover in your life, they will get more than they bargained for with this treat.
-The Cinnamon Snail’s Inception Donuts are filled with fresh maple raspberry filling and then decorated with donuts that are then decorated with even more donuts!
+If you have a doughnut lover in your life, they will get more than they bargained for with this treat.
+The Cinnamon Snail’s Inception Donuts ($7.50) are filled with fresh maple raspberry filling and then decorated with donuts that are then decorated with even more donuts!
 The baked doesn’t offer them on the daily because creating them is labor intensive, but check their social media accounts for a heads up on when these special occasion treats are up for grabs.
 Follow along on Facebook.com/TheCinnamonSnail for updates on bakery offerings.
 The Cinnamon Snail, various locations (cinnamonsnail.com).